 ABOUT THE JUST TRUST

-The Just Trust is 100% dedicated to powering criminal justice reform, state-by-state and across the nation.
+The Just Trust is 100% dedicated to powering criminal legal system reform, state-by-state and across the nation.
 We’re a team of funders, directly impacted people and allies, and we invest in visionary leaders, organizations and campaigns — from underdogs to heavyweights, organizers to policy wonks, rural folks to city dwellers — all fighting for the safety and well-being of their communities.
 Visit TheJustTrust.org for more information.